 Source: https://stackoverflow.com/questions/52597174/do-i-need-to-activate-a-conda-environment-everytime-on-system-initialization

-The second way is try inputting conda env list and check whether it works.
-If the information of Conda command not found shows, then conda environment is NOT activated.
-In general, with the Anaconda Prompt(Miniconda3) opened in Windows, conda environments should be automatically loaded.
-Otherwise, re-installation should solve it.
-On the other hand, conda environment is automatically activated in Terminal app if one just follows the defaults in the installation process.
+environment is automatically activated in Terminal app if one just follows the defaults in the installation process.
 However, one may need to activate it by hand if this is NOT the case.
-Actually we can use the following command to activate the (base):
+Actually we can use the following command to activate the (base)

 source /path-to-miniconda3/bin/activate

 Please note that do not copy and paste the above command directly.
 Actually, one needs to check the location of Miniconda for your OS.
-Just take it for example, in my MacOS /path-to-miniconda3/ is ~/opt/miniconda3 , so the previous command becomes
+Just take it for example, in my MacOS /path-to-miniconda3/

 source ~/opt/miniconda3/bin/activate

-With this command, one should find (base) appear at the beginning of the command line, indicating that the (base) environment is activated.
-Now one should get the list of conda environments by inputting conda env list, and find that ONLY ONE (base) environment is listed.
+environment is activated.
+Now one should get the list of conda environments by inputting conda env list

-Notes: Please keep in mind that one needs to activate the conda environment before applying various conda commands.
+Notes: Please keep in mind that one needs to activate the conda environment before applying various conda

-When (base) is activated then it means that one is applying the conda environment called (base), which is the default environment when the installation of Anaconda or Miniconda is complete.
-We can also check the packages and libraries within this environment by inputting conda list and the similar list is shown
+, which is the default environment when the installation of Anaconda or Miniconda is complete.
+We can also check the packages and libraries within this environment by inputting conda list

 #